brylevkirill/notes/Deep Learning.md

-  Deep Learning is learning to represent knowledge with composition of continuous functions.
+  Deep Learning is learning a composition of differentiable functions as a knowledge representation.

   * [**overview**](#overview)